 Buckeye has adopted utilization review criteria developed by McKesson InterQual[®] Products to determine medical necessity for healthcare services.
-InterQual appropriateness criteria are developed by specialists representing a national panel from community-based academic and practice.
-InterQual criteria cover medical and surgical admissions, outpatient procedures, referrals to specialists, and ancillary services.
+InterQual appropriateness criteria are developed by specialists representing a national

 Criteria are established and periodically evaluated and updated with appropriate involvement from physician members of the Quality Improvement Committee.
 InterQual[®] is utilized as a screening guide and is not intended to be a substitute for practitioner judgment.